 FAQs for a brand documentary

 For most websites, 2 to 5 minutes is a strong range.
 It’s long enough to feel real, but short enough that people finish it.
-For social, the cut downs are often 30 to 90 seconds.
+For social, cut downs are often 30 to 90 seconds.

 Usually no. Documentary style works best when people speak naturally.
 We use prompts and structure so it stays focused, but it still sounds like you.